pestphp/docs/grouping-tests.md

 # Grouping Tests

-You can assign tests folders to various groups using Pest's `group` method, which is optional.
-Assigning a group to a set of relatively slow tests could be beneficial, allowing you to selectively execute them together.
-In general, the process of assigning a set of tests to a group is done through your `Pest.php` configuration file.
+You can assign tests folders to various groups using Pest's `group` method.
+Assigning a group to a set of relatively slow tests could be beneficial since it allows you to selectively execute them separately from the rest of your test suite.
+Typically, the process of assigning a set of tests to a group is done within your `Pest.php` configuration file.

-For instance, consider the scenario where we assign the tests located in the `tests/Feature` folder to a particular group named "feature".
+For instance, consider the scenario where we assign the tests located in the `tests/Feature` folder to a group named "feature".

 ```php
 uses(TestCase::class)